Robert College: Students

-Robert College accepts 180 to 220 students each year, who have scored within the top 0.2 percentile in a nationwide examination, which every Turkish student must take in order to study in a high school (secondary education) after they complete their primary education.
+Robert College accepts 180 to 220 students each year, who have scored within the top 0.2 percentile in a nationwide examination (LGS), which every Turkish student must take in order to study in a high school (secondary education) after they complete their primary education.
 The school has around 1000 students each academic year.

 In the 1998–1999 academic year there were 942 students, with 99% having Turkish nationality.

 Circa 1904, the school had about 300 students, with boarding space for about 200.
 Lucy Mary Jane Garnett wrote in the 1904 work Turkish Life in Town and Country that at that time most of the students were Christian as the college had a requirement for students to attend Christian Sunday church services and chapel services, and "it would be unsafe for any professed Moslem to become either a resident or a daily student" since the Ottoman government would take a dim view of a Muslim going to chapel.
 In 1904, Greek students made up the majority and other students included significant numbers of Armenians and Bulgarians.